Since its release in December 2013, Divi has come a long way and you’ve surely already read reviews about it.

 There are also many Facebook groups where people help each other and allow beginners not to feel alone in their grip of Divi.

-Finally, there are people who offer training to Divi like I do on ElegantSchool (for all of you, French speakers).
+Finally, there are people who offer training to Divi like I do on ElegantSchool (for French speakers).

 Do you know of other themes and page builders that have as many resources at your disposal?
 I don’t.

 Beginners and experienced users can then rest assured that they’ll always find a solution to their problem!